Top 5 Common Tax Filing Mistakes and How to Avoid Them

 - Claim ITC for personal expenses and not business expenses.

-- Make sure every ITC (Input Tax Credit) is supported by relevant GST invoices.
+- Make sure every ITC is supported by relevant GST invoices.

-- Do not claim input tax credit on blocked purchases or commodities without uploading an invoice.
+- Do not claim input tax credit on blocked purchases or commodities without uploading invoice support.

 - Keep a regular check on the ITC claims to ensure accuracy and compliance.